LaurenCBullock/BasketBall/README.md

 Game was commissioned in the summer of 2017.
-Commissioner didn't want the exclusive rights so code is public
+Commissioner didn't want the exclusive rights so code is public.

 Devs:
   Lauren Bullock -- Programmer and Artist